MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 In your terminal below, enter and run the following command
 ```
 docker-compose up
 ```
 This command will:
-- Pull the py-rocket-base image from GitHub Container Registry if it doesn't already exist locally.
+- Pull the py-rocket-base image from Container Registry if it doesn't already exist.
 - Create and start the py-rocket-base container.
 - Map port 8888 on your host to port 8888 in the container.
-- Mount the current directory to /home/jovyan in the container.
-- Run Jupyter Lab & RStudio with the specified settings.
+- And starts up Jupyter Lab & RStudio with the specified settings.

 ## Step 2: Access Jupyter Lab & RStudio
 Once the container is running, you can visit it by following these steps,